highnet/highnet/README.md

 ### Nice to see you!
 Check out my pages!

-If you see gaps on my commit contributions, it's because I'm working on a private bitbucket account.
+If you see gaps on my commit contributions, it's because I'm working under a private bitbucket account.

 - https://vorteilsclub.wien.at/
 - https://www.chainopedia.com/